StanzaSystems/stanza-api-demo/README.md

  * A server which runs requests against Stanza's demo service and exports metrics
  * Grafana, for displaying graphs of what the demo is observing

 Find the Grafana container at [http://localhost:3000](http://localhost:3000).
 Here you can see graphs showing the Stanza API's behaviour - how many requests are granted, denied, errors, and latency.
-Initially there will be no data there.
+Initially there will be no data there (until we run some requests).

 You can run sequences of commands against the Stanza API using the CLI provided (examples below).
 `docker exec stanza-api-demo-cli-1  /stanza-api-cli`